How to prepare for your first meeting with a divorce solicitor

 • Posted

-When taking on any new challenge, the best way to prepare is to have as much information under your belt as possible.
+When taking on any new challenge, the best way to prepare is to have as much information as possible.
 Here, our expert divorce and separation solicitors provide some top tips ahead of your first meeting with your solicitor.

 Why do I need a divorce solicitor?